szoutwp/articles/34. Gatsby edit button/README.md

 `;
 ```

-Now we need a way to use this file path into a git url file path.
+Now we need a way to use this file path into a git URL file path.
 Since I know that
 `articles/` is a git repo, we want to remove `/home/haseeb/projects/personal/articles`
 from `/home/haseeb/projects/personal/articles/34.
 Gatsby edit button/source_code/content/blog/hello-world/index.md`
-and then assuming the git url of the our repo, where the markdown files exist is `https://gitlab.com/hmajid2301/articles`.
+and then assuming the git URL of our repo, where the markdown files exist is `https://gitlab.com/hmajid2301/articles`.
 The path to our markdown file on git could be something like
 `https://gitlab.com/hmajid2301/articles/-/blob/master/34.
 Gatsby edit button/source_code/content/blog/hello-world/index.md`.

-So ok let's add logic to our `blog-post.js` file to generate this git url.
+So let's add logic to our `blog-post.js` file to generate this git URL.
 After we
 update our query.
 Here the logic below in the `getGitMarkdownUrl()` function.

 ```jsx:title=src/templates/blog-post.js